MarcBaumholz/BellFoodGroup_STARTHACK23/README.md

 The currently valid corporate sustainability strategy (check the resources) is mandatory until 2026 and consists of 8 strategic fields of action.
 You are being asked to find creative ways to integrate aspects of the sustainability goals wherever possible (not mandatory).

 #### 1. Greenhouse gas emissions and energy
-- We commit to science-based climate targets in accordance with the Science Based Targets Initiative (SBTi).
+- We commit to science-based climate targets in accordance with the Science Based Targets Initiative (SBTi)
 -	We reduce our absolute greenhouse gas emissions by 21% by 2026 (Scope 1/2)
 -	We develop targets to reduce greenhouse gas emissions in our supply chain (Scope 3) and promote corresponding measures and projects